 Ulysses grew up and became a physicist working on applied sonics in Rotterdam and the Belgium city of Antwerpen, which eventually led to him developing a sound converter.
 Discovering this technology needed vibranium to work, Ulysses traveled to Wakanda, following in his father's footsteps in killing their people when they refused to hand over the precious ore.
 During the battle, T'Challa blasted off Klaw's right hand with one of Klaw's sound weapons.
 Years later, Klaw returned to Wakanda again, and hooked up his new sound converter machine to the vibranium.
 This machine was able to create solid creatures from sound, and he used them to battle the Fantastic Four and T'Challa (now the Black Panther).
 Things went badly for Klaw and his machinery is overloaded by Black Panther.
 Trapped in a cave, Klaw jumped into his machine and became a being of solidified sound.

-Klaw first appeared in Fantastic Four #53 in August 1966 and was created by Stan Lee and Jack Kirby.
+Klaw first appeared in Fantastic Four #53 - The Way It Began in August 1966 and was created by Stan Lee and Jack Kirby.

 Klaw's origin has recently been ret-conned by Reggie Hudlin in the Black Panther series.
 In this version, his great-great-great grandfather was one of the founders of South Africa, whom T'Chaka killed in a fight.
 Klaw is now an assassin, hired to kill him.
 Ulysses Klaw, a Dutch scientist, had developed a weapon that could turn sound into solid objects - as before, it needed only Vibranium to work finally.
 Klaw makes his move at a global economic conference where plenty of 'potential employers' gathered.
 When Klaw realizes no deal is going to be made, he takes action, managing to kill the Panther.
 During his escape, Black Panther's son T'Challa blasts Klaw's hand off and severely injures Ulysses.
 After having his half-dead body experimented on for close to a decade, Klaw returns to being an assassin.
 With a gun attached to his hand, and Vibranium from the black market, he returns to Wakanda ten years later, as before, attacking Black Panther and the Fantastic Four.